-Start by attaching the new boards at the end of the deck and working your way towards the center.
-If you’re using screws, be sure to countersink them so that they’re flush with the surface of the boards.
+Start by attaching the new boards at the end of the deck and working your way toward the center.
+If you’re using screws, be sure to countersink them so they’re flush with the surface of the boards.

-Once all of the new boards are in place, use a saw to trim any excess material.
-Be sure to make the cuts as straight as possible so that the finished product looks clean and professional. otherwise, your deck will look like it was patched together.
+Once the new boards are in place, use a saw to trim any excess material.
+Be sure to make the cuts as straight as possible so that the finished product looks clean and professional.
+Otherwise, your deck will look like it was patched together.

-After the new boards are in place and trimmed, it’s time to apply a finish to the deck.
-This can be done with a sealer, stain, or paint. when you’re finished, your deck will look good as new!
+Once the new boards are in place and trimmed, it’s time to apply a finish to the deck.
+This can be done with a sealer, stain, or paint.
+When you’re finished, your deck will look good as new!

-With these seven easy steps, you’ll have your warped composite deck fixed in no time!
+With these seven easy steps, you’ll have your warped composite deck fixed quickly.

 What are the 5 Most Prevalent Reasons for Wrapping a Composite Deck?